JURISDICTION OF THE JUDICIAL TENURE COMMISSION

 The Commission is not an appellate court.
 The Commission cannot change a decision made by any judicial officer.
 When a court makes an incorrect decision or misapplies the law, the ruling can be changed only through appeal to the appropriate reviewing court.
 The Commission cannot get a judge taken off a case or have a matter transferred to another judge.
 The Commission cannot provide legal assistance to individuals, explain legal procedures, intervene in litigation on behalf of a party, or become otherwise involved in legal proceedings.

-LEGAL AUTHORITY RELATING TO THE COMMISSION
+REFERENCE MATERIAL RELATING TO THE COMMISSION

 Please click on the links at the left to access: